Unsainted: Critical reception

 Jon Blistein of Rolling Stone called the song an "unsparing headbanger", saying it "opens with an expertly crafted build, as choir vocals—performed by the Angel City Chorale—float above rumbling drums, tidal wave guitars and frontman Corey Taylor's vocals" before becoming the "double bass drum hits and jagged guitars that carry the rest of the song".
 Revolver called it a "much more accessible, radio-friendly cut" than the band's non-album single "All Out Life", although felt that this "doesn't mean that its lyrics pull any punches", judging it to be "explosive".

 Track listing

 Music video

-A music video directed by Shawn "Clown" Crahan was released alongside the song on May 16 2019.
+A music video directed by Shawn "Clown" Crahan was released alongside the song on May 16, 2019.
 Blistein characterized the video as full of "creepy, cultish imagery".
 It ends with Corey Taylor walking out of a church to find he and the other members of the band turned into statues, then proceeding to light his statue on fire.
 Luke Morton of Kerrang! called the video "a lot to take in", writing that it is "full of kaleidoscopic visuals, religious iconography, [and] fire".

-As of December 2022, the music video for "Unsainted" has over 130 million views on YouTube.